 Reinstall the Driver

 When a device driver malfunction arises, Device Manager shows a yellow color exclamation mark.
-This helps to identify and reinstalling the faulty driver.
+It helps to identify and reinstalling the impaired driver.

 2. Expand the top node.